isralduke/thatbook/10-samuel-2.md

 But the men of Israel had all gone home. <a name="19:9">19:9</a> All the people throughout all the tribes of Israel were arguing among themselves saying, “The king delivered us from the hand of our enemies.
 He rescued us from the hand of the Philistines, but now he has fled from the land because of Absalom. <a name="19:10">19:10</a> But Absalom whom we anointed as our king has died in battle.
 So now why do you hesitate to bring the king back?”

-<a name="19:11">19:11</a> Then King David sent a message to Zadok and Abiathar the priests saying, “Tell the elders of Israel, ‘Why should you delay any further in bringing the king back to his palace, when everything Israel is saying has come to the king’s attention. <a name="19:12">19:12</a> You are my brothers—my very flesh and blood!
+<a name="19:11">19:11</a> Then King David sent a message to Zadok and Abiathar the priests saying, “Tell the elders of Israel, ‘Why should you delay any further in bringing the king back to his palace, when everything Israel is saying has come to the king’s attention. <a name="19:12">19:12</a> You are my brothers — my very flesh and blood!
 Why should you delay any further in bringing the king back?’ <a name="19:13">19:13</a> Say to Amasa, ‘Are you not my flesh and blood?
 God will punish me severely, if from this time on you are not the commander of my army in place of Joab.’”

 <a name="19:14">19:14</a> He won over the hearts of all the men of Judah as though they were one man.
 Then they sent word to the king saying, “Return, you and all your servants as well.” <a name="19:15">19:15</a> So the king returned and came to the Jordan River.